 Once you have obtained the material, click the button on the left hand side of this course's homepage (i.e., navigation panel) titled "CourseMate" and first check your Java using the link provided.
-After your Java has been successfully checked/updated, read the "CourseMate Instructions" carefully for step by step directions on gaining access to the supplemental material in CourseMate.
+After your Java has been successfully checked/updated, read the "CourseMate Instructions" tutorial carefully for step by step directions on gaining access to the supplemental material in CourseMate (Note: Some of screenshots in this tutorial may look different from the what is now online due to webpage updates).
 I also have provided a direct link to the external website from where you can log in to CourseMate, without having to always look up the web address.
 For more information on how the CourseMate material will be used in this course, see the section below under the heading "CourseMate Website."